polterguy/phosphorusfive/README.md

 * [modules](core/p5.webapp/modules/), how the modularized parts of Phosphorus Five works
 * [The Bazar](core/p5.webapp/modules/bazar/), the integrated _"AppStore"_ that comes with P5 out of the box

-I recommend you start out with ["the guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation for the [plugins](plugins/), as the need surface.
+I recommend you start out with ["The Guide"](https://github.com/polterguy/phosphorusfive-dox), for then to refer back to the reference documentation for the [plugins](plugins/), as the need surface.
 Most of the examples in the core and plugin documentation, assumes you are using [System42](https://github.com/polterguy/system42), and either its Executor or CMS apps.

 Notice, Phosphorus Five comes with an integrated _"AppStore"_ out of the box, which allows you to create your own Bazars, where you distribute your apps and components, either for a fee, or as open source projects.
-This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your projects, or create additional app, and/or components.
+This approach, makes it extremely modularized, allowing you to incrementally create your systems, allowing its users to automatically choose to upgrade theirs, as you create new versions of your projects, or create additional apps, and/or components.

 Please refer to [the Bazar](core/p5.webapp/modules/bazar/) to see how this part of P5 works.
 However, everything is open source, and you can actually host your Bazar, without any other requirements but being able to publicly distribute a simple Hyperlambda file, on some web server somewhere.
-This parts of P5 is also extremely secure, only allowing installations of modules that have been cryptographically signed, with a trusted PGP key.
+These parts of P5 is also extremely secure, only allowing installations of modules that have been cryptographically signed, with a trusted PGP key.
 Making it very hard for a malicious adversary to being able to execute malicious code on your user's servers.
 The Bazar is highly configurable, and you can easily create your own repository of apps, and distribute yourself, using the Bazar.
 The Bazar features automatic PayPal integration, if you'd like to provide apps in your Bazar for a fee.